About

 Influence

 Early in my artistic life I was influenced by artist/printmaker Brenda Tuxford.
 She told me to “Just go for it”.
 Which gave me license to be bold.
 My next influence was Morris Graves and the Pacific Northwest School.
+I am also influenced by the byzantine icons, Fra Angelico, Bruegel, Hieronymus Bosch to name a few.

 Technique